eugeneloza/castle-editor-tutorial/README.md

   private
     GamePace: Single;
     GameScore: Integer;
+    GameRunning: Boolean;
   ...
   end;
 ```

+Here:

+- `GamePace` - current speed of the game.
+The longer the player plays, the faster the game becomes.

+- `GameScore` - current Player's score.

+- `GameRunning` - answers the question is the game currently running?
+The game starts running and stops after "Game Over".

 Now let's set the initial values for each of these new variables in our `Start` procedure: